dherik/spring-rabbitmq-dead-letter-example/README.md

 # The DefaultRequeueRejected flag from SimpleMessageListenerContainer

+This configuration is more safer than the `AmqpRejectAndDontRequeueException` if you have fear about errors with the content-type of the message.
+Listeners that throws any Exception (included `AmqpRejectAndDontRequeueException`) will be redirected to the DLQ queue.

+Some quotes about the flag from Spring documentation:

 > Setting defaultRequeueRejected to false will cause messages to be discarded (or routed to a dead letter exchange).

 > [...]
 When a message that cannot be converted is encountered (for example an invalid content_encoding header), some exceptions are thrown before the message reaches user code.
 With defaultRequeueRejected set to true (default), such messages would be redelivered over and over.